-Welcome to the Winter 2023 issue of the Inside Scoop.
+Welcome to the Winter 2023 issue of We still offer our Get the Story Out the Inside Scoop.
 Before we get into this special issue, there are a few announcements I'd like to share.

 Winnipeg Remand Centre

 After a long hiatus, we were granted access to the Remand Centre again this past June.
 Since then, we have been offering literacy programming every Tuesday night.